laurelschwulst/pingpractice.org-eleventy/transmissions-staging/why-an-app.md

 3. Convenience
 4. Privacy

-All the while, no matter the medium or method, people described a tension –
+All the while, no matter the medium or method, people described a tension:

 1. People felt grounded, clear, and inspired when they revisited what they had captured